bueltge/wordpress-admin-style/README.md

 ### Contact & Feedback
 The plugin is designed and developed by me ([Frank Bültge](https://bueltge.de))

-Please let me know if you like the plugin or you hate it or whatever ...
+Please let me know if you like the plugin, or you hate it or whatever ...
 Please fork it, add an issue for ideas and bugs.

 ### Disclaimer